 The investment of the funds of the City of Cupertino is directed to the goals of safety, liquidity and yield.
 The authority governing investments for municipal governments is set forth in the California Government Code, Sections 53600 et seq.
-By adopting this Policy, the City Council delegates to the City Treasurer the authority to invest or to reinvest City funds, or to sell or exchange securities so purchased pursuant to Government Code Section 53607.

 The primary objective of the investment policy of the City of Cupertino is SAFETY OF PRINCIPAL.
 Investments shall be placed in those securities as outlined by type and maturity sector in this document.
 Effective cash flow management and resulting cash investment practices are recognized as essential to good fiscal management and control.
 The City's portfolio shall be designed and managed in a manner responsive to the public trust and consistent with state and local law.
 Portfolio management requires continual analysis and as a result the balance between the various investments and maturities may change in order to give the City of Cupertino the optimum combination of necessary liquidity and optimal yield based on cash flow projections.